johnmiller1963/resume/README.md

 popperjs to 1.15.0 from [cdnjs](https://cdnjs.com/)
 font-awesome to 5.11.2 from [cdnjs](https://cdnjs.com/)

-The project was developed from start to end using Gitpod, using the inbuilt preview window to observe immediate effects.
+The project was developed from start to end using Gitpod, using the in-built preview window to observe immediate effects.
 Prior to important commit operations the terminal command python3 -m http.server and a port opened on my development laptop.
 This allowed me to paste the exposed url into locally installed browsers
 1) Google Chrome - Version 78.0.3904.97 (Official Build) (64-bit)
 2) Mozilla Firefox - 70.0.1 (64-bit)
 3) Internet Explorer - Version 11.476.18362.0